bobchwork/a-challenge/README.md

 ## Build

+The service-worker only works with the production configuration.
+For it to work, Install the package http-server and build the app using
-Run `npm run build` to build the application.
+`npm run build` to build the application.
+Then go to the build folder located at 'dist/a-challenge/browser' and run `http-server -p 8081` or any free port number.

-## Access

-After deployment, your application will be accessible at: https://your-github-name.github.io/your-repo-name